 At this point, it’s time to set up your wholesale pricing.
 To do this, head to Products > Add New.

 You’ll now see the familiar WooCommerce Add Product interface.
 However, you’ll also see Wholesale Prices in the Product data meta box.
-You can also set minimum order quantity and pricing based on the amount of items ordered:
+You can also set minimum order quantity and pricing based on the number of items ordered:

 Wholesale Prices allow you to set a fixed price that you can apply to all products for wholesale customers.